tools4j/spockito/README.md

 # spockito
 Java JUnit runner for parameterized tests where the test cases are defined in a table-like manner.
-The @Unroll annotation has been inspired the Groovy framework Spock.
+The @Unroll annotation has been inspired by the Groovy framework Spock.

 ### Unroll at method level